Cell Ranger7.0 (latest), printed on 07/03/2022

 command-line tool is frequently updated and supported via

-Step 1: Cells are placed into groupings called exact subclonotypes if they have essentially identical V(D)J transcripts, meaning the sequences extending from the start codon through the J gene are identical, and the constant region gene assignments are the same.
-The algorithm does not test for somatic hypermutations (SHM) in the 5’-UTR or constant region, and moreover the data normally extend only up to the primer site in the constant region.
+Step 1: Cells are placed into groupings called exact subclonotypes if they have identical V(D)J transcripts.
+The transcript sequences must be identical from the start codon through the J gene, and the constant region gene assignments must be the same.
+The algorithm does not test for somatic hypermutations (SHM) in the 5’-UTR or constant region.

 Step 2: Only productive transcripts are used.
-Cells which are missing a chain (typically because of lower coverage) are placed in their own exact subclonotype, although they may later be joined into the same clonotype (below).
+Cells which are missing a chain (likely due to low coverage) are placed in their own exact subclonotype.
+They may later be joined into the clonotype with which they share a chain type.

 Exact clonotypes are iteratively merged into clonotypes based on comparing each pair of exact subclonotypes to each other.
 They can be merged into a single clonotype based on two types of evidence: